Everyone's Making This Same Joke About Trump's Mispelling

 The President has since deleted the original tweet and reposted it with the proper spelling of ‘forest’ — removing what Twitter users couldn’t resist teasing was a reference to iconic 1994 Oscar-winning film starring Tom Hanks, Forrest Gump.

-But this didn’t stop people on Twitter from imagining Tom Hanks, who starred as the eponymous Forrest Gump, in lieu of forest management.
+But this didn’t stop people on Twitter from imagining Tom Hanks, who played the eponymous Forrest Gump, in lieu of forest management.
 Eventually, #ForrestTrump even started trending.

 As is always the possible case, White House social media director Dan Scavino, who sometimes tweets from Trump, could have shared the now deleted language containing the spelling error.